cadia-lvl/samromur-asr/s5_subwords/Readme.md

 ```

 ### Dependacies (other than Kaldi)
-For Kaldi installtion help refer to ../documentation/setup_kaldi.md
+For Kaldi installation help refer to ../documentation/setup_kaldi.md

 * Python 3.x